Activities

 Integrating writing meaningfully into a laboratory course requires careful planning.
 Activities to support writing learning objectives can be arranged in numerous ways and can take considerable time during a lab period.
 Or activities can be integrated simply but effectively into established laboratory courses that did not previously incorporate writing instruction.

-This section will address both of these situations
+This section will address both of these situations.

 Writing-Focused Lab